GregOk22/GregsTaskManager/README.md

 ## How It Works

 The application first authenticates a user then redirects them to the task manager.
 The following operations can be performed:
+- Configure app display name
+- Configure app background color
 - Create a user
 - Authenticate a user
 - Maintain sessions through the use of JSON Web Tokens
+- End a user session
+- Create a category
+- Rename a category
+- Delete a category
-- Create a task
+- Create a task in category
 - Rename a task
+- Attach a file/image attachment to a task
 - Mark a task as complete
+- Mark a task as high priority
 - Delete a task
-- Create a category
-- Rename a category
-- Add a task to a category
-- Delete a task from a category
+- Send daily email summary of all categories/tasks to each user

 <img src="assets/TaskManagerScreenshot.png" alt="Greg's Task Manager Logo" width="700"/>

-The following operations can not be performed yet:
-- Sort tasks by the date they were created
-- Sort tasks by whether they are completed or not

 ## How To Start